 Of course, don’t clam up or worse yet, not show up at all to offer a shoulder for someone to cry on because you’re scared you might say the wrong thing.
 Don’t worry too much about what you say; just speak from your heart and be ready to listen.
 And it’s perfectly okay to admit that you don’t know what to day or do.
 Your presence alone says a lot in and of itself, and your job is not to fix things anyway even though you want to.

-Sometimes silence isn’t ‘silent’ at all.
+Sometimes, silence isn’t ‘silent’ at all.

-Sign up for my emails/newsletters here.
+Sign up for my weekly updates here.

 What might you add?